Let's go to a museum!

 I know that some of you are keen knitters, so have a look at the Framework Knitters Museum in Nottingham.

-A common topic at Language Pig Coffee Breaks: Books.
+A common topic in Language Pig Sessions: Books.
 We're a bunch of readers, it turns out.
 So here are suggestions for those in love with literature:

 Go on, explore, discover something wondrous and fall in love.